Drive QA's evolution—share your voice and win prizes up to $3,000

 In companies with a TDD policy, developers don’t have to be afraid of show-stopping bugs slipping into production, since quality checks happen way before code implementation.
 Over time, QA teams can even develop a comprehensive set of test suites that can be reused across scenarios and environments, allowing TDD to unfold at a much faster rate.

-How To Do BDD?
+How To Do Behavior Driven Development?

 1. Write Scenarios Using Gherkin